bqminh/bqminh.github.io/_posts/jobs/2019-12-16-phd-position.md

 equivalent research experience, excellent oral and written English skills.

-To apply, please send to m.bui (at) anu.edu.aua detailed CV, full academic transcripts, an English test certificate if English was the language of your study, and a brief description of your research interests and how they intersect with this project.
+To apply, please send to m.bui (at) anu.edu.aua detailed CV, full academic transcripts, an English test certificate if English was not the language of your study, and a brief description of your research interests and how they intersect with this project.